gilbertchen/duplicacy/README.md

 ## Getting Started

 Duplicacy is written in Go.
-You can run the following command to build the executeable (which will be created under `$GOPATH/bin`):
+You can run the following command to build the executable (which will be created under `$GOPATH/bin`):

 ```
 go get -u github.com/gilbertchen/duplicacy/...